-Stage 1.
-Staff to initially highlight concerns to SENCO, who will then offer advice and support that can be put into place in the classroom as part of differentiation Person Responsible Class Teacher SENCO 2.
+Stage Person Responsible 1.
+Staff to initially highlight concerns to SENCO, who will then offer advice and support that can be put into place in the classroom as part of differentiation Class Teacher SENCO 2.
 Identifying what the barrier is, discuss strategies for Quality First Teaching to put in place to accelerate progress Class Teacher SENCO 3.
 Identify those children who are still not making progress despite quality first teaching strategies being applied and discuss appropriate My Plan intervention, with specific targets and objectives, informal discussions with parents.
 Monitor the impact of this intervention using a log of interventions.
 Class Teacher SENCO Parents 4.
 If after effective My Plan intervention has been used, children are still not making progress discuss concerns formally with parents, access external drop in sessions to seek advice (e.g. SALT and Educational Psychologist).
 At this stage a formal referral could be made to the Advisory Teaching Service (ATS), parental consent is required.
 Advice from such external agencies will then be put into action and the process will begin again from box 2.
 Class Teacher SENCO ATS Informal drop ins with external agencies Parents 5.
 Class teacher and SENCO to continue to monitor progress.
-If child is still not making progress, formal written concerns must be made to the SENCO.
+If child is still not making progress must be made to the SENCO.
 These must outline the provision made so far, the outcomes, notes of discussions with parents and colleagues.
-Parent's invited to a formal meeting for a discussion of special provision and must be issued with a letter explaining this action.
+Parent's invited to a formal meeting for a discussion of special provision.
 Class Teacher SENCO Parents SLT stage the ASSESS- PLAN-DO- REVIEW process is initiated and the child is on the SEND register.